Friend or Foe (SpongeBob SquarePants)

 "Friend or Foe" is the first episode of the fifth season of the American animated television series SpongeBob SquarePants, and the 81st episode overall.
 It was written by Casey Alexander, Zeus Cervas, Mike Mitchell, Steven Banks, and Tim Hill, and the animation was directed by supervising director Alan Smart and Tom Yasumi; Alexander, Cervas and Mitchell also functioned as storyboard directors.
 The episode originally aired on Nickelodeon in the United States on April 13, 2007.

 In the episode, Mr. Krabs reveals to SpongeBob that he and his business rival Plankton were actually best friends during their childhood.
 Through a series of flashbacks, Mr. Krabs tells the story of how that friendship deteriorated, the cause of their rivalry, why Mr. Krabs is obsessed with money, why Plankton became the villain he is today, and how the Krabby Patty sandwich was created in the process.

-The episode received positive reviews upon release, and was released on DVD on April 17, 2007.
+The episode received positive reviews upon release, and was released on DVD on April 17, 2007, just 4 days after it aired.

 Plot

 Patchy the Pirate Subplot

 Patchy and Potty are working at a restaurant called "Poop Deck," hoping to becoming just like SpongeBob.
 After an argument with Potty, Patchy ends their friendship and goes home.
 He compares himself and Potty to Mr. Krabs and Plankton, starting the SpongeBob plot.

 Later, Potty appears to Patchy and tells him that he is now assistant manager because of his "fancy book smarts".
 When Patchy realizes the food he cooks tastes bad, Potty tells him that he needs to practice his cooking skills.
 After a montage of training, Patchy makes his first burger, but discovers it tastes terrible and throws it away.
 Patchy shrugs and says that SpongeBob's first patty probably didn't go so well.
 However, Potty shows SpongeBob making his first patty perfectly.

 After another argument with Potty, Patchy starts throwing patties at him, with one eventually hitting Mr. Pirateson, the Owner of Poop Deck.
 Patchy then tells the viewers to watch the rest of the SpongeBob episode while he watches Potty get fired, just as Mr. Pirateson forcefully calls Patchy into his office.
 After the episode is over, both Patchy and Potty are fired.
-When Patchy finds out that he's been replaced by a gorilla, he calls it a "smelly, hairy fleabag", to which the gorilla fiercely responds to by throwing patties at him.
+When Patchy finds out that he's been replaced by a gorilla, he calls it a "smelly, hairy fleabag", to which the gorilla fiercely responds by throwing patties at him.